seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

-The reason for using the parameter `socketFactory` and not the parameter `sslfactory` is that the connection to the PostgreSQL is not on SSL, the connection between the JBOSS Server and the NGINX is on SSL, and then the NGINX redirects the traffic to the DB without using SSL.
+The reason for using the parameter `socketFactory` and not the parameter `sslfactory` is that the connection to the PostgreSQL is not on SSL, the connection between the JBOSS Server and the NGINX is on SSL, and then the NGINX redirects the traffic to the local Database without using SSL.
 For establishing the connection between the JBOSS and the NGINX is required a custom SocketFactory that leverages the SPIFFE KeyStore that handles the SVIDs fetched from the SPIRE Workload API.
 During that handshake both peers validate each other using the peers SVIDs and the federated bundles they got from the Workload API.